-Na ko matou ko nga Rangatira o te Wakaminenga o nga hapu o Nu Tirani ka huihui nei ki Waitangi ko matou hoki ko nga Rangatira o Nu Tirani ka kite nei i te ritenga o enei kupu, ka tangohia ka wakaaetia katoatia e matou, koia ka tohungia ai o matou ingoa o matou tohu.
+Māori version Ko te Tuatoru Hei wakaritenga mai hoki tenei mo te wakaaetanga ki te Kawanatanga o te Kuini- Ka tiakina e te Kuini o Ingarani nga tangata maori katoa o Nu Tirani ka tukua ki a ratou nga tikanga katoa rite tahi ki ana mea ki nga tangata o Ingarani.
+Na ko matou ko nga Rangatira o te Wakaminenga o nga hapu o Nu Tirani ka huihui nei ki Waitangi ko matou hoki ko nga Rangatira o Nu Tirani ka kite nei i te ritenga o enei kupu, ka tangohia ka wakaaetia katoatia e matou, koia ka tohungia ai o mātou ingoa o matou tohu.
 Ka meatia tenei ki Waitangi i te ono o nga ra o Pepueri i te tau kotahi mano, e waru rau e wa te kau o to tatou Ariki.
 Ko nga Rangatira o te wakaminenga.

-Back translation of Māori text by Sir Hugh Kawharu Preamble Victoria, the Queen of England, in her concern to protect the chiefs and the subtribes of New Zealand and in her desire to preserve their chieftainship and their lands to them and to maintain peace and good order considers it just to appoint an administrator one who will negotiate with the people of New Zealand to the end that their chiefs will agree to the Queen's Government being established over all parts of this land and (adjoining) islands and also because there are many of her subjects already living on this land and others yet to come.
+Back translation of Māori text by Sir Hugh Kawharu 1 Preamble Victoria, the Queen of England, in her concern to protect the chiefs and the subtribes of New Zealand and in her desire to preserve their chieftainship 2 and their lands to them and to maintain peace 3 and good order considers it just to appoint an administrator 4 one who will negotiate with the people of New Zealand to the end that their chiefs will agree to the Queen's Government being established over all parts of this land and (adjoining) islands 5 and also because there are many of her subjects already living on this land and others yet to come.
 So the Queen desires to establish a government so that no evil will come to Māori and European living in a state of lawlessness.
-So the Queen has appointed 'me, William Hobson a Captain' in the Royal Navy to be Governor for all parts of New Zealand (both those) shortly to be received by the Queen and (those) to be received hereafter and presents to the chiefs of the Confederation chiefs of the subtribes of New Zealand and other chiefs these laws set out here.
-Article One The first The Chiefs of the Confederation and all the Chiefs who have not joined that Confederation give absolutely to the Queen of England for ever the complete government over their land.
-Article Two The Second The Queen of England agrees to protect the chiefs, the subtribes and all the people of New Zealand in the unqualified exercise of their chieftainship over their lands, villages and all their treasures.
-But on the other hand the Chiefs of the Confederation and all the Chiefs will sell land to the Queen at a price agreed to by the person owning it and by the person buying it (the latter being) appointed by the Queen as her purchase agent.
+So the Queen has appointed 'me, William Hobson a Captain' in the Royal Navy to be Governor for all parts of New Zealand (both those) shortly to be received by the Queen and (those) to be received hereafter and presents 6 to the chiefs of the Confederation chiefs of the subtribes of New Zealand and other chiefs these laws set out here.

-&lt;sup>1 Sir Hugh Kawharu's translation sets out to show how Māori would have understood the meaning of the text they signed.
-It was published in the book Waitangi Revisited: Perspectives on the Treaty of Waitangi, edited by Michael Belgrave, Merata Kawharu and David Williams (Oxford University Press, 1989).
+1 Sir Hugh Kawharu's translation sets out to show how Māori would have understood the meaning of the text they signed.
+It was published in the book Waitangi Revisited: Perspectives on the Treaty of Waitangi, edited by Michael Belgrave, Merata Kawharu and David Williams (Oxford University Press, 2005).

-&lt;sup>2 "Chieftainship": this concept has to be understood in the context of Māori social and political organisation as at 1840.
+2 "Chieftainship": this concept has to be understood in the context of Māori social and political organisation as at 1840.
 The accepted approximation today is "trusteeship".

-&lt;sup>3 "Peace": Māori "Rongo", seemingly a missionary usage (rongo-to hear: that is, hear the "Word"-the "message" of peace and goodwill, and so on).
+3 "Peace": Māori "Rongo", seemingly a missionary usage (rongo-to hear: that is, hear the "Word"-the "message" of peace and goodwill, and so on).

-&lt;sup>4 Literally "Chief" ("Rangatira") here is of course ambiguous.
+4 Literally "Chief" ("Rangatira") here is of course ambiguous.
 Clearly, a European could not be a Māori, but the word could well have implied a trustee-like role rather than that of a mere "functionary".
 Māori speeches at Waitangi in 1840 refer to Hobson being or becoming a "father" for the Māori people.
 Certainly this attitude has been held towards the person of the Crown down to the present day-hence the continued expectations and commitments entailed in the Treaty.

-&lt;sup>5 "Islands": that is, coastal, not of the Pacific.
+5 "Islands": that is, coastal, not of the Pacific.

-&lt;sup>6 Literally "making": that is, "offering" or "saying"-but not "inviting to concur".
+6 Literally "making": that is, "offering" or "saying"-but not "inviting to concur".